pve-loong64-port/proxmox-backup/docs/local-zfs.rst

   # sysctl -w vm.swappiness=10

-To make the swappiness persistent, open `/etc/sysctl.conf` with an editor of your choice and add the following line:
+To make the swappiness persistent, create a new file `/etc/sysctl.d/99-swappiness.conf` with an editor of your choice and add the following line:

 .. code-block:: console